antronerds/r2-tutorials/docs/One_Gene_View.md

  1. We could wonder if our gene of interest associates even more with any annotation that is already available for the current dataset (like e.g. age group) than the example in the previous section.
-    For such an analysis R2 has the CliniSnitch function.
-Within this functionality a test is performed on each track.
-In addition, tracks are inspected before doing the test, and the test is changed according to the contents: for a numeric vs numeric track the correlation is calculated resulting in an r-pvalue, in other words the correlation between the p-values. categorical vs numerical tracks are tested with an anova test; non-random associations for categorical vs categorical tracks are tested with a Fisher’s exact test.
+    For such an analysis, R2 has the CliniSnitch function which performs a test on each track.
+In addition, tracks are inspected before doing the test, and the test is changed according to the contents.
+For a numeric vs numeric track the correlation is calculated resulting in an r-pvalue, which indicates the correlation between the p-values.
+For categorical vs numerical tracks, an ANOVA-test is performed.
+Non-random associations for categorical vs categorical tracks are tested with a Fisher’s exact test.
 Furthermore, 'ND' samples are automatically removed, and are not considered a valid group.
-    We can run a CliniSnitch analysis directly from the One Gene View page by clicking on the gene name under 'CliniSnitch' in the upper-left panel.
-Click on ‘MYCN’.
-Private/Group tracks that you may add to this dataset over time, will automatically be included in these analyses.
+We can run a CliniSnitch analysis directly from the One Gene View page by clicking on the gene name under 'CliniSnitch' in the upper-right panel.
+When you click on ‘MYCN’, the results of these test are displayed.
+When adding private or group tracks to the dataset, these tracks will automatically be included in these analyses.

     ![](_static/images/Onegeneview/OneGene_CliniSnitch1.png "Figure 17: CliniSnitch representation")

     [**Figure 17: CliniSnitch result for MYCN**](_static/images/Onegeneview/OneGene_CliniSnitch1.png)

-2. Every test can also be visualized by clicking on the View-link in the table.
+2. Every test can be visualized by clicking on the magnifying glass on the left side of the table.
 Not surprisingly, we can see that MYCN expression is best separated by the MYCN amplification track.
-If we look at the ‘inss’ track, we can also see a significant value.
+If we look at the ‘inss’ track, we can also see a significant p-value.
-Click on ‘View’ behind inss to inspect this further.
+Click on teh magnifying glass in front of inss to inspect this further.

 Step 10: Finding sample extremes.
 ---------------

 In case you wonder whether any unusual expression levels show up for individual samples from a given dataset, you can you use the "Find sample extreme" option.
 In this example we know that sample ITCC0288 harbors a Phox2b mutation which leads to the question: can we find extreme expression values for this sample?

-1. In the one gene view for this dataset select in the right panel sample itcc0288 in the sample overview  section and click 'view', leave all the settings at their default and click next.
+1. In the one gene view, click the 'Sample overview' in the panel on the right side of the screen and select sample itcc0288 in the Sample overview dropdown menu and click 'View sample'.
+Scroll down, leave all the settings at their default and click 'Next' to get the extremes for the chosen sample.

     ![](_static/images/Onegeneview/OneGene_selectsampleextreme1a.png "Figure 18: Select your sample to find extremes")